 Court Fees For Oregon Divorce

-For cases with minor children, each county in Oregon also has a mandatory parenting class that a parent must attend whether you are filing a divorce or custody case.
-The class requirements and fees vary dramatically from county to county and range from a one day course to 4 classes taken over a 4-5 week period.
+For cases with minor children, each county in Oregon also has a mandatory parent education class that a parent must attend whether you are filing a divorce or custody case.
+The class requirements and fees vary dramatically from county to county and range from a one-day course to 4 classes taken over a 4-5 week period.
 For the most part, the fees to participate in the classes are not waivable.
 Each county also has a mediation program which parties are required to attend.
 The purpose of the mediation program is for the parties to attempt to come to a resolution regarding custody and parenting time in a neutral setting.
 The parties appear with a mediator through the county (without attorneys present) and there is no fee for this service.